browserengineering/book/book/graphics.md

-Let\'s start with `render`. `render` needs to know which character to place where, which is what `layout` computes, so let\'s have `layout` return a list of tuples: the character to draw and its `x` and `y` coordinates. `render` then loops through that list and draw each tuple:
+Let\'s start with `render`. `render` needs to know which character to place where, which is what `layout` computes, so let\'s have `layout` return a list of tuples: the character to draw and its `x` and `y` coordinates. `render` then loops through that list and draws each tuple:

 ``` {.python}
 def render(text):